inbo/protocolsource/README.md

 |project          |           |             |spp-###

 The `##` indicates an incremental number.
 For instance, the first field protocol for "theme water" will have protocol code `sfp-101`.

+The last three digits of the protocol-code will be refered to as the protocol-number.
+In case of thematic protocols, the first digit of the protocol-number corresponds with the theme-number.

 ### Version number